-“Studying abroad in Paris gave me the confidence to set out on my own and explore the world around me.
-The challenge of becoming fluent in a different language gave me the strength to face many new experiences while abroad. … Continue reading
+“Studying abroad gave me the confidence to set out on my own and explore the world around me.
+It was also an amazing supplement to my French minor and an experience I would recommend to anyone studying a language as … Continue reading

 “There are health studies majors and minors developing at colleges across the country, but what makes us distinctive is that we are deliberately multidisciplinary across all three academic areas.”—Associate Professor of Independent College Programs Kaye Edwards

 Pinwheel Day 2014 After an unusually long and snowy winter, the arrival of spring is especially welcome.
 Help us celebrate the season and spin the day away!
 Leave a comment on the Haverblog

 Vita Litvak: Я Подарю Тебе Мир (I Will Give You the World) and Other Promises from Transnistria Through April 20, 2014 Marshall Fine Arts Center Vita Litvak ’02, visiting assistant professor of fine arts, grew up in the self-declared post-Soviet … Continue reading